 - conduct surveillance and periodic inspection of Food Business Operators so as to ensure that requirements of licensing and registration are complied with

-- take up the matter with the concerned Education Department and/or Affiliation Body to take appropriate action if a School Authority, without reasonable grounds, fails to comply with the provisions under these Regulations
+- take up the matter with the concerned Education Department and/or Affiliation Body to take appropriate action if a School Authority, without reasonable grounds, fails to comply with the provisions of these Regulations

 The Department of School Education of concerned State/UT shall ensure that the School Authority or Food Business Operator selling or catering school meals has adequate arrangements for meeting the requirements for food safety and hygiene for school meals as per Schedule I of these regulations.
 The requirements in Schedule I of this regulation shall be read in conjunction with Schedule IV of Food Safety and Standards (Licensing and Registration) Regulation, 2011.

 - encourage and promote balanced diet as defined by National Institute of Nutrition per NIN in the school canteen/mess/ kitchen

 - ensure that the food business operators supplying school meals in the school premise is identifying and selecting foods to be served/sold on the basis of the guideline given in Table 1 of Schedule II

 - ensure that no person shall offer or expose for sale of HFSS foods to school children in school canteens/ mess premises/hostel kitchens